FAForever/wiki-pages/Development/Modding/Modding_Emitters.md

 - Strip Count: *TBD*
 - Sort Order: *TBD*
 - LOD Cutoff Distance: determines how far the camera can move from the emitter before it stops emitting and rendering particles.
-- Playing: used to pause/play the emitter cycle.
+- Playing: is used to pause/play the emitter cycle.
 Note it does not stop the emitter from emitting, just from cycling.
+Useful for checking how the emitter behaves in a particular part of its cycle.
+Life time must be a positive value.
+- Cycle timeline: shows the span of the emitter's **cycle** and the current position of the marker.
+The marker can be moved around (ideally while paused) to observe the emitter behavior at any given point in its cycle.

 In addition to the variables above, this part of the interface also displays the path for the currently used Texture and Ramp files.
 These can be changed in the **File menu** as mentioned in [1].
+Note that the name is often cutoff for longer texture/ramp file paths.
 ___
 As is mentioned in the "Repeat Time" description, emitters have a cycle.
 Cycles have a certain amounts of steps, and the total amount of steps determine both the length and the resolution of a cycle.
 The length and the resolution, in turn, determine how the particles emitted in a particular moment of the emitter's life time will look like, as defined by a particular property curve.
 Let's take a look at our base particle that was modified in a few ways.
 First, what you can not see from the gif below is that the **Emit Rate** was increased to 4.
 Additionally, **Life Time** and **Repeat Time** were both set to 40, and the **Particle End Size** was set to be a constant 0.2.